information

 5.73.030 Net Revenues Distribution.

-1. Net Revenues will be paid by the Revenue Division to the Arts Education and Access Fund for distribution by the City as follows:
+1. Net revenues will be paid by the Revenue and Financial Services Division to the Arts Education and Access Fund for distribution by the City as follows:

-2. A. First, funds shall be distributed to the School Districts for the purpose of hiring certified Arts Teachers for elementary school students for Kindergarten through 5th grade (K-5).
-Distribution shall be based on a ratio of one teacher for every 500 K-5 students at schools that serve Portland K-5 students, except that Charter schools shall be funded based on a ratio of one teacher for every 500 Portland K-5 students served by the Charter school.
-Students attending schools that receive no distribution of funds shall not be counted.
-In the event that a school has less than 500 K-5 students, or in the case of Charter schools, less than 500 Portland K-5 students, funds shall be distributed on a pro rata basis based on the number of students attending that school.
-Funds shall not be distributed to:
+2. A. First, funds will be distributed to the school districts for the purpose of hiring certified arts teachers for elementary school students for kindergarten through 5th grade (K-5).
+Distribution will be based on a ratio of one teacher for every 500 K-5 students at schools that serve Portland K-5 students, except that charter schools will be funded based on a ratio of one teacher for every 500 Portland K-5 students served by the charter school.
+Students attending schools that receive no distribution of funds will not be counted.
+In the event that a school has less than 500 K-5 students, or in the case of charter schools, less than 500 Portland K-5 students, funds will be distributed on a pro rata basis based on the number of students attending that school.
+Funds will not be distributed to:

 2. 2.
-Elementary schools within the School Districts that have Portland K-5 students enrolled, but whose catchment does not overlap with the City of Portland’s geographical boundaries.
+Elementary schools within the School Districts that have Portland K-5 students enrolled, but whose catchment does not overlap with the City's geographical boundaries.

-3. B. Next, funds shall be distributed to the City Arts Program for the purpose of coordinating, supporting, and reporting on arts education services within School Districts.
-Funding may be used to:
+3. B. Next, funds will be distributed to the Office of Arts & Culture for the purpose of coordinating, supporting, and reporting on arts education services within school districts.
+Funding may be used for but is not limited to:

-4. C. Any funds remaining after distribution to the School Districts and the City per Subsections 5.73.030 A. and B. shall be distributed to the Regional Arts & Culture Council (RACC).
-The City shall execute a contract amendment with RACC to ensure the funds are spent as follows:
+4. C. Any funds remaining after distribution to the school districts and the City per Subsections 5.73.030 A. and B. will be distributed to the Office of Arts & Culture or its designee.
+The funds will be spent as follows:

 1. 1.
-Up to 95 percent of the remaining funds shall be distributed to RACC for grants to support non-profit Portland arts organizations that demonstrate artistic excellence, provide service to the community, show administrative and fiscal competence and provide a wide range of high-quality arts programs to the public.
-RACC will make the determination as to which arts organizations shall be supported, in accordance with their contract with the City.
-In the event that RACC distributes less than 95 percent of the funds to non-profit Portland arts organizations, the remaining funds shall be distributed for the purpose of providing grants and programs as described in Subsection 2. below.
+Up to 95 percent of the remaining funds will be distributed as grants to support non-profit Portland arts organizations that demonstrate artistic excellence, provide service to the community, show administrative and fiscal competence and provide a wide range of high-quality arts programs to the public.
+The Office of Arts & Culture or its designee will make the determination as to which arts organizations will be supported.
+In the event that the Office of Arts & Culture or its designee distributes less than 95 percent of the funds to non-profit Portland arts organizations, the remaining funds will be distributed for the purpose of providing grants and programs as described in Subsection 2. below.

 3. 3.
-These funds are in addition to existing and ongoing financial support from the City to RACC.
+These funds are in addition to existing and ongoing financial support for the Office of Arts & Culture.

 5.73.040 Intergovernmental Agreements.

-1. The City will execute Intergovernmental Agreements (IGAs) with the School Districts and will amend its contract with RACC and require them to provide independently audited financial statements each year that show how the funds received pursuant to this program are spent.
+1. The City will execute Intergovernmental Agreements (IGAs) with the school districts and any other contracted partners and require them to provide independently audited financial statements each year that show how the funds received pursuant to this program are spent.

 5.73.050 Oversight Committee.